iMicknl/cordova-plugin-openalpr/README.md

 # Cordova OpenALPR plugin
-This plugin is a iOS wrapper for the OpenALPR (Automatic License Plate Recognition) library, which provides support for retrieving the license plate from a picture.
+This plugin is an iOS wrapper for the OpenALPR (Automatic License Plate Recognition) library, which provides support for retrieving the license plate from a picture.

 ## Supported platforms
 The current master branch supports the following platforms: